From Risky to Ready: Capital Project Planning using Agile Product Definition

 Industries like aerospace and tech already solve this problem.
 Before a rocket is built, teams identify who will use it, how it must perform, and what constraints matter most.
 Before a new battery goes to market, developers study the customers—whether they're powering planes or phones—and iterate through prototyping and testing until they meet real-world needs.

 Buildings are no different.
 A building is a product with a customer—the business or institution that will use it.
 Yet, we rarely treat it as such.
-We push ahead with design based on incomplete assumptions, without testing whether the emerging solution truly supports the business case.
+We push ahead with design based on incomplete assumptions, without testing whether the emerging solution truly supports the business case, or if the team is correctly aligned to build it.

 The Future of Capital Projects: Two Integrated Rooms